 We use a simplex, or amoeba [Nelder and Mead 1965] solver.
 This solver deals well with large numbers of parameters, parameters that have unequal effects, and does not require explicit derivatives.
 The solver requires the number of parameters, an initial starting condition, and an equation to minimize.
 It searches through parameter space until the decrease in the error function falls below a given threshold.
-We have found this solver to be more stable, less likely to get stuck in local minima, and an order of magnitude faster than the Jacobian gradient approach [Gleicher and Witkin 1992] used by Gleicher [Grimm and Barrett 2005].

-The solver's initial conditions are the current camera parameters.
+The initial conditions are the current camera parameters.
 If the user has explicitly forbidden oblique projections we can leave the corresponding parameters out.
 For computational efficiency reasons, we usually solve for the best translation and rotation parameters, then use those parameter values to initialize a search over the remaining parameters.

-Except for dramatic constraint changes, the solver usually iterates 100-400 times before stabilizing, with average solve times under 14 milliseconds per change.
+Except for dramatic constraint changes, the solver usually iterates 100-400 times before stabilizing.

 Weighted constraint solvers are notoriously difficult to manage, can be very sensitive to perturbations in the weights, and can suffer from local minima.
 We are insulated from many of these problems for several reasons.
-We have a user in the loop who can (indirectly) nudge and guide the solver by making small changes to the imagespace constraints.
+We have a user in the loop who can (indirectly) nudge and guide the solver by making small changes to the image-space constraints.
 It is also visually clear which constraints are not being met and what happens as constraints are changed.
 In the following section it will be important to be able to determine if the constraints were actually met; because we know a mapping from the magnitude of each error constraint to approximate pixel error, we can determine appropriate thresholds for success.